tugraz-isds/datasets/movies/README.md

 **Ratings.csv:** The Ratings file contains information on the ratings given to the movies by different users.
 The data points included in the file are:
 - *UserID* : An ID identifying the user that published the rating.
 - *MovieID* : An ID referencing the movie that had been rated.
-- *Rating* : The user's rating of the movie on a scale from 1.0 to 5.0.
+- *Rating* : The user's rating of the movie made on a 5-star scale, with half-star increments (0.5 stars - 5.0 stars).
 - *Timestamp* : Timestamp at which the user's rating was published.

 The following is an excerpt from the **Ratings.csv** file, which is representative of the dataset's structure: